kdetry/react-native-hearthstone-api/README.md

 # react-native-hearthstone-api
-Hearthstone cards by mechanics by React Native and RapidApi
+Hearthstone cards application classified by mechanics by using React Native and RapidApi

 ## NOT COMPLETED YET
 Current Status